All about the contractile uterus

 Precautions to be taken

 If you have a contractile uterus, it's important to rest, limit physical activity and car journeys, and take care of your health, etc. In certain cases, and under the advice of a doctor, you can also be confined to bed.
-Rest is very important in these cases.
+Rest is very important in such cases.

 Pain can be relieved by taking medication, or by adopting new habits such as rest.